lsst-sqre/gafaelfawr/docs/configuration.rst

 To obtain the primary GID from LDAP, add ``gidAttr: "gidNumber"`` to the LDAP configuration.
 (Replace ``gidNumber`` with some other attribute if your LDAP directory stores the primary GID elsewhere.)
 As with the other attributes, if this attribute has multiple values, the first one will be used.
+If this GID does not match the GID of any of the user's groups, the corresponding group will be looked up in LDAP by GID and added to the user's group list.
+This handles LDAP configurations where only supplemental group memberships are recorded in LDAP, and the primary group membership is recorded only via the user's GID.
 If this configuration is not given but user private groups is enabled with ``addUserGroup: true``, the primary GID will be set to the same as the UID (which is the GID of the synthetic user private group).
 Otherwise, the primary GID will be left unset.